 Each item in the library has a call number.
 This number allows you to find the item on the shelf.

 The number refers to the subject of the resource and its place on the shelf.
-The letters are the first three letters of the author/editor or book title.
-(Books with the same call number will be on the same subject.)
+The letters are the first three letters of the author or book title.
+Books with the same call number will be on the same subject.
+Please see library staff if you need assistance finding items on the library shelves.

 The titles on your reading list are in alphabetical order and are listed according to the APA Style Guide.
 The entries are called citations.